Home

 Other products

-I've been collaborating with the University of Rome "Tor Vergata" from 2006 in the "Signal and image Measurements and Processing" group, as Ph.D. student; for furthers information see:
+I've been collaborating with the University of Rome "Tor Vergata" from 2006 in the "Signal and image Measurements and Processing" group, as Ph.D. student.
+Below the logo of the group.

-A special thanks to the Professor Roberto Lojacono and Marcello Salmeri (see simplify web site above) for appreciating my qualities and let me collaborate with them!
+A special thanks to the Professor Roberto Lojacono and Marcello Salmeri for appreciating my qualities and let me collaborate with them!

 Why VA?